cygwin/cygwin/winsup/cygwin/socket_tests/README.txt

    not supported for datagram sockets unless they are created using socketpair.

-   But if we use -n in the send program, we get
+   If we use -n in the send program, credentials will be sent even though the caller didn't specify control message data.

-   ERROR [?UNKNOWN?
-No error] recvmsg

-   in the recv program.
-This needs to be fixed.
-Set appropriate errno if recvmsg is expecting ancillary data but doesn't get it.

    scm_cred_send can also specify credentials: